QuoIntelligence/api-client/README.md

 > [!WARNING]
+> This project is not recommended for new integrations.
-> The API this project references has been superseded.
+> The library depends on a legacy set of API endpoints.
+>
-> For the latest information, please see
+> For documentation on the latest, comprehensive API, please see
 > https://mercury.quointelligence.eu/api/v0/docs/index.html

 # QuoIntelligence Public API